wvlet/airframe/README.md

 # Comparison with the other DI frameworks

-There are two types of dependency injection approaches; runtime and compile-time (static).
+There are two types of dependency injection approaches; runtime and compile-time (static) DIs.

 ## Run-time Dependency Injection

-- [Google Guice](https://github.com/google/guice) is one of the popular run-time dependency injection libraries in Java, which is also used in [Presto](https://github.com/prestodb/presto) to construct a distributed SQL engine consisting of hundreds of classes.
+- [Google Guice](https://github.com/google/guice) is a popular run-time dependency injection libraries in Java, which is also used in [Presto](https://github.com/prestodb/presto) to construct a distributed SQL engine consisting of hundreds of classes.
 Guice itself does not manage the lifecycle of objects and binding configurations, so Presto team at Facebook has developed [airlift-bootstrap](https://github.com/airlift/airlift/tree/master/bootstrap/src/main/java/io/airlift/bootstrap) and [airlift- configuration](https://github.com/airlift/airlift/tree/master/configuration/src/main/java/io/airlift/configuration) libraries to extend Guice's functionality.
-   - One of the disadvantages of Guice is it requires annotating the constructor with `@Inject`.
-This is less convenient if you are using third-party library, which cannot add such annotaions.
+   - One of the disadvantages of Guice is it requires constructor annotation like `@Inject`.
+This is less convenient if you are using third-party libraries, which cannot add such annotations.
 So you often need to write a provider binding modules to use third-party classes.
-   - Airframe has provider bindings in `bind { d1: D1 => new X(d1) }` syntax.
-It's easy to use third-party classes in a single trait.
+   - Airframe has provider bindings in `bind { d1: D1 => new X(d1) }` syntax so that you can directly call the constructor of third-party classes.
 No need to implement object binding modules.

 - [Scaldi](https://github.com/scaldi/scaldi) is an early adaptor of Guice like DI for Scala and has implemented all of the major functionalities of Guice.
 However it requires extending your class with Scaldi `Module`.
 Airframe is simplifying it so that you only need to use `bind[X]` without extending any trait.

-- [Spring IoC container](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html) Spring framework popularized the notion of [Inversion of Control](https://martinfowler.com/articles/injection.html), which is now simply called as DI.
-Spring uses XML based configuration, which is less programmer-friendly, but it has been useful to resolve a problem of ordering of object initializations.
+- [Spring IoC container](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html) Spring framework popularized the notion of [Inversion of Control](https://martinfowler.com/articles/injection.html), which is now simply called DI.
+Spring uses XML based configuration, which is less programmer-friendly, but it has been useful to manage ordering of object initializations outside the program.

 - [Weld](http://weld.cdi-spec.org/) is a reference implementation of [Contexts & Dependency Injection for Java (CDP)](http://cdi-spec.org/) specifications for managing object life cycle and DI for Java EE applications.
 Weld, for example, has HTTP request scoped object life cycle, annotations for describing how to inject dependencies, etc.